 Gone are the days of lengthy powerpoint presentations and clunky Learning Management System courses.
 The global workforce has officially entered the era of punchy, bite-size training strategies, aka: microlearning.

-This new way of learning, adapted to the needs and behaviors of the modern workforce, has been proven to be more engaging, more efficient and more cost-effective.
-But, what does microlearning actually entail?
+The microlearning experience, adapted to the needs and behaviors of the modern workforce, has been proven to be more engaging, more efficient and more cost-effective.
+But, what does this kind of training actually entail?

 What is microlearning?

 Microlearning is a way of teaching and delivering content to learners in bite-sized (3-5 minutes) bursts at the point of need, with a focused and specific learning outcome.
 The learner is in control of what and when they are learning, and can complete their training at a time and place that suits their busy schedule.

 Think about how you consume content in your day-to-day life.
 Most likely, it’s via short bursts of information on your social media feed, or news update notifications on your mobile phone.

 Microlearning content harnesses this behavior by replicating your existing habits, allowing you access to short bursts of information that are more engaging and easily digestible.

 The concept of microlearning is based on the Hermann Ebbinghaus forgetting curve, which demonstrates that when people take in large amounts of information, retention of what was learned tends to degrade over time.
 In fact, people typically lose 80% of the knowledge they learn within a month.

 Microlearning combats the forgetting curve by breaking information down into bite size chunks and allowing learners to revisit training over time, improving retention of key points and enabling them to incorporate this into their daily workflow.